mofath/guestbook--MERN-stack/README.md

 You got get message that server is listening

-## Feature developed create in the client side
+## Feature developed in the client side

 - crate and acount validate inputs and return errors
 - login with credentials and user get access token valid for 24 hours